fidelity/mabwiser/docsrc/installation.rst

 .. admonition:: Installation Options

-	There are three alternatives to install the library:
+	There are two alternatives to install the library:

 	1. pip install mabwiser
-	2. Install from the provided wheel package
-	3. Build from the source code
+	2. Build from the source code

 Requirements
 ------------